-The collection consists of several historic structures spread throughout New Orleans that are open for visitors to enjoy.
+The collection consists of several historic structures spread throughout New Orleans open for visitors to enjoy.

-On of my favorites, the Williams Residence, is a two story Italianate townhouse built in the late 1800s.
-The meticulously restored home showcases what life was like in New Orleans during this time period.
+One of my favorites, the Williams Residence, is a two-story Italianate townhouse built in the late 1800s.
+The meticulously restored home showcases what life was like in New Orleans during this time.

-The best part about visiting the Historic New Orleans Collection is that it is absolutely free!
+The best part about visiting the Historic New Orleans Collection is that it is free!

-The New Orleans River Walk area is about 1.3 miles located along the Mississippi.
+The New Orleans River Walk area is about 1.3 miles along the Mississippi.

-People use the New Orleans River Walk area to enjoy all sorts of outdoor activities.
+People use the New Orleans River Walk area to enjoy all outdoor activities.

 This area is a fun little outdoor oasis in the city and is one of the free things to do in New Orleans!

-Just north of the Vieux Carré, in the Tremme neighborhood, is Louis Armstrong Park, one of the great places to enjoy some outdoor activities in New Orleans.
+Just north of the Vieux Carré, in the Treme neighborhood, is Louis Armstrong Park, one of the great places to enjoy outdoor activities in New Orleans.

-This 32-acre park is not only quiet respite from the city, but it is also full of American History.
+This 32-acre park is a quiet respite from the city and full of American History.

 Inside the park, you will find a duck pond, lots of green space for relaxing, table games, and some nice statues and bridges.